-SPC-Ensures that the sample was correctly processed.
+Ensures the sample was processed correctly.
 The SPC contains non-infectious spores in the form of a dry spore cake that is included in each cartridge to verify adequate processing of MTB.
 The SPC verifies that lysis of MTB has occurred if the organisms are present and verifies that specimen processing is adequate.
 Additionally, this control detects specimen-associated inhibition of the real-time PCR assay.